Marinated Oven Baked Chicken Thighs

 Instructions

-• Combine paprika, thyme, basil, and rosemary in a small mixing bowl; rub the prepared seasoning over each piece of chicken.
+• Prepare the seasoning mix.
+Combine paprika, thyme, basil, and rosemary in a small mixing bowl.

-• Transfer the chicken thighs to a 9×13 baking dish.
+• Prep the chicken.
+Season the chicken thighs with salt and pepper, then rub the seasoning mix over each piece.
+Transfer the chicken thighs to a 9×13 baking dish.
 Set aside.

-• In a small mixing bowl combine soy sauce, maple syrup, Worcestershire sauce, olive oil, vinegar, and garlic; whisk until thoroughly incorporated.
+• Make the marinade.
+In a small mixing bowl, whisk together the soy sauce, maple syrup, Worcestershire sauce, olive oil, vinegar, and garlic until thoroughly incorporated.

-• Pour the marinade over the chicken thighs.
-Cover the chicken thighs and set in the fridge for 1 hour, or up to 8 hours.
+• Marinate.
+Pour the marinade over the chicken thighs.
+Cover the chicken thighs and refrigerate for 1 hour or up to 8 hours.

-• Remove the cover and bake the chicken for 35 minutes, or until internal temperature reaches 165˚F. Halfway through cooking, baste the chicken with the liquid.
+• Bake.
+Remove the cover and bake the chicken for 35 minutes, or until the internal temperature reaches 165˚F. Halfway through cooking, baste the chicken with the liquid.

-• Turn on the broiler and continue to bake for 3 to 4 more minutes or until golden brown on top.
+• Broil.
+Turn on the broiler and continue baking for 3 to 4 more minutes, or until golden brown on top.

 Notes

 • Marinating Time: While this recipe calls for at least 1 hour of marinating, you can marinate the chicken for up to 8 hours.
-Avoid marinating for more than 24 hours as the acid can start to break down the chicken and make it mushy.
+Avoid marinating for more than 24 hours, as the acid can start to break down the chicken, making it mushy.

-• Basting: Basting the chicken halfway through cooking keeps the meat juicy and adds extra flavor.
+• Basting: Basting the chicken halfway through cooking keeps the meat juicy and adds extra flavor.a

 • Temperature Check: The internal temperature of cooked chicken should register at 165˚F.